Western & Southern Life Insurance Company Important Disclosures

 - President’s Month – Recognizes “top” WSLIC managers and offices based on sales during an eight week period in February and March (but not based on sales of specific Products or specific types of securities).

 - Local Sales Contests – Throughout the year, individual WSLIC branch office or division management may offer production based incentives to representatives.
-All local sales contests are pre-approved to ensure that they are not based on the sale of specific Products or specific types of securities.
+All local sales contests are pre-approved to ensure they are not based on the sale of specific Products or specific types of securities.

 We appreciate Your business and look forward to continuing to help You pursue Your financial goals.
-If You have any questions about this information, please contact Us at 855-497-5433 or via email at Compliance@wslife.com.
+If You have any questions about this information, please contact Us at 855-497-5433 or by email at Compliance@wslife.com.

 1 WSLIC operates in DC and all states except AK, ME, MA, and NY.
 WSLAC, ILIC, CLIC, and LLIC each operate in DC and all states except NY.